zippi100/UtilizingApiChallenge/README.md

 4. The point of the challenge is to get a success message from POST response which has a response of "success" and also the time of how fast I was able to achieve that success through the whole process.
 5. Success time Was told to be under 20ms.

-I used task simultaneously to have a success at 9.8ms.
+I used task asyncronously to have a success of 9.8ms.

 I will not provide the busniess/company name of which I performed this challange